 We strongly recommend beginning with the Intermediate Core level.
 Choose a grid size large enough to fit many buttons on the screen, but small enough that the user can still see and touch the buttons.
 For many users without fine motor or visual impairments, 7x11 is a good starting size.
 Read the considerations for choosing the grid size.

 To make sure the user’s language skills grow and the user doesn’t become stuck at the same vocabulary, we recommend choosing the largest grid size they can use.
-Hide the buttons that the user is not yet ready for, and gradually reveal them as user skills grow.
+It's also possible to hide the buttons that the user is not yet ready for, and gradually reveal them as user skills grow.
 Use our Progressive Language feature to quickly and systematically hide and reveal buttons in a developmental order.

 2. Personalize the vocabulary